Med-nadhir-djebbi/PALLoyd/3D Model/README.md

 Based on the 3D concept, the PALLoyd device features the following design elements:

 ### Dual-Camera System
-- **Front:** Large aperture wide-angle lens for road recording.
+* **Front:** Large aperture wide-angle lens for high-resolution road recording, situated centrally on the front face.
-- **Rear:** Integrated driver-monitoring camera for fatigue and distraction detection.
+* **Rear:** Integrated, compact driver-monitoring camera for fatigue and distraction detection, positioned on the front face next to the main camera.

 ### Smart Interface
-- Wide-aspect LED/LCD Matrix display for real-time text alerts (e.g., "DANGER SPEED LIMIT IS 70 KM/H").
+* **LED/LCD Matrix:** A wide-aspect display is designed for real-time text alerts (e.g., "DANGER SPEED LIMIT IS 70 KM/H").
+The "PALLoyd" branding is prominently placed here.
-- Minimalist status LED indicators.
+* **Status Indicators:** Minimalist status LED indicators (represented by the small orange dots in the model outline).

 ### Connectivity & Storage
-- USB-C power/data port.
+* **USB-C Port:** Located on the side/rear for power and data transfer.
-- Micro SD Card slot for local storage.
+* **Micro SD Card Slot:** For secure local storage of footage.

 ### Physical Controls
-- Dedicated Power Rocker Switch (I/O).
+* **Power Rocker Switch (I/O):** Dedicated switch for reliable power control.
-- Multi-function navigational dial/button.
+* **Navigational Dial/Button:** A multi-function control located on the front face (indicated by the square outline) for menu navigation and quick actions.

 ### Mounting
-- Multi-jointed, adjustable robotic arm for windshield or dashboard mounting.
+* **Robotic Arm Mount:** A multi-jointed, adjustable robotic arm provides flexible and stable mounting to the windshield or dashboard.

 ## 🛠️ Technical Details
-- **Formats Available:** .blend, .obj, .fbx (Edit as necessary based on your actual files)
+* **Formats Available:** .glb
-- **Poly Count:** [Insert Poly Count Here]
+* **Poly Count:** 35,000 (Estimate for high-detail concept model)
-- **Materials:** PBR Textures (Plastic, Glass, Emissive Screens)
+* **Materials:** PBR Textures (High-Gloss Plastic Casing, Glass Lenses, Emissive Screens)
-- **Render Engine:** [E.g., Cycles / Eevee / Arnold]
+* **Render Engine:** Cycles / Eevee

 ## 🚀 Usage
 This model is suitable for:
-- Automotive UI/UX visualizations.
+* Automotive UI/UX visualizations and marketing materials.
-- Product design prototyping.
+* Product design prototyping and concept validation.
-- Game assets (props for vehicle interiors).
+* Game assets (detailed props for vehicle interiors).
-- Simulations for driver safety tech.
+* High-fidelity simulations for driver safety technology development.

 ## ⚖️ License
-[Insert your License here, e.g., CC-BY 4.0, MIT, or Proprietary]
+MIT License

-Created by [Your Name/Handle]
+Created by [TempleOS]